ungoogled-software/ungoogled-chromium/docs/design.md

 ## buildkit

 buildkit is a Python 3 library and CLI application for building ungoogled-chromium.
-Its main purpose is to setup the buildspace tree and any requested building or packaging scripts from the `resources/` directory.
+It is designed to be used by the packaging process to assist in building and some of packaging.

 Use `buildkit-launcher.py` to invoke the buildkit CLI.
 Pass in `-h` or `--help` for usage details.